jo-klein/bioinformatics-for-the-bench/README.md

 Scripts

-- dna-seq.sh (coming soon...)
+- dna-seq.sh
-Bash script for a no-frills DNA-seq workflow to create indexed BAM files from Illumina-generated FASTQ files.
+Bash script for a no-frills DNA-seq workflow to create BAM files FASTQ files.

+- fetch-fastq.sh
+Bash script to download NCBI SRA runs as FASTQ files.

 - fetch-sequency.py
 Python script to fetch the reference sequence from the UCSC Genome Browser for given a chromosome name, start and stop coordinate, and hg build.